 The other option is to read with your eyes while a screen reader reads aloud.
 This is almost a perfect fix.
 Screen readers can be frustrating to work with, though, and may slow you down some.
 But, in the end, if you are struggling to proofread well, it is worth the effort.

 Proper nouns represent some of the most common mistakes, so they are worth a double or triple check.
 Don’t forget acronyms, brand names, abbreviations, and trademarks,

-One easy way to make this work is to use an online editor highlighting words it doesn’t recognize.
+One easy way to make this work is to use an online editor to highlight words it doesn’t recognize.
 You can double-check the spelling when you see a word highlighted or underlined.
 If it is correct, add it to the editor’s dictionary.
-With this trick, the editor will only highlight wrong names so that you can fix them.
+With this trick, the editor will only highlight the wrong names so that you can fix them.

 4. Slow It Down